-Building upon the insights of RCPA, our proposed S-GRPO framework offers a more elegant and genuinely unified single-stage solution.
-Instead of relying on predefined curriculum progression or prefix-injection, S-GRPO utilizes Conditional Ground-Truth Trajectory Injection (CGI) dynamically triggered by group-level exploratory failure.
-By anchoring the policy gradient with verified expert trajectories only when strictly necessary, S-GRPO natively resolves extreme reward sparsity.
-This gracefully bridges the SFT and RL paradigms without the overhead of curriculum design, maximizing sample efficiency while preserving the structural integrity and general capabilities of the base LVLM.
+Building upon the insights of RCPA, S-GRPO offers a more elegant, genuinely unified single-stage solution: instead of relying on predefined curriculum progression or prefix-injection, it utilizes Conditional Ground-Truth Trajectory Injection (CGI), dynamically triggered by group-level exploratory failure.
+By anchoring the policy gradient with verified expert trajectories only when strictly necessary, S-GRPO natively resolves extreme reward sparsity, bridging the SFT and RL paradigms without curriculum-design overhead while preserving the structural integrity and general capabilities of the underlying base LVLM.